verlenmot/weather-project/architecture-documentation/API/API-documentation.md

 Non precipitation current conditions: every 5 minutes (to once per hour for more meaningful information).
 Short term precipitation calling: every 15 minutes to once per hour.
 Forecasts are run every 10 minutes on average.

+Time is represented in ISO 8601 format.
+The timestamps are in UTC.

 ### Interesting Data Fields